pmq20/node-packer/node/doc/api/cli.md

 warning to the file, the warning will be written to stderr instead.
 This is equivalent to using the `--redirect-warnings=file` command-line flag.

+### `UV_THREADPOOL_SIZE=size`

+Set the number of threads used in libuv's threadpool to `size` threads.

+Asynchronous system APIs are used by Node.js whenever possible, but where they do not exist, libuv's threadpool is used to create asynchronous node APIs based on synchronous system APIs.
+Node.js APIs that use the threadpool are:

+- all `fs` APIs, other than the file watcher APIs and those that are explicitly synchronous
+- `crypto.pbkdf2()`
+- `crypto.randomBytes()`, unless it is used without a callback
+- `crypto.randomFill()`
+- `dns.lookup()`
+- all `zlib` APIs, other than those that are explicitly synchronous

+Because libuv's threadpool has a fixed size, it means that if for whatever reason any of these APIs takes a long time, other (seemingly unrelated) APIs that run in libuv's threadpool will experience degraded performance.
+In order to mitigate this issue, one potential solution is to increase the size of libuv's threadpool by setting the `'UV_THREADPOOL_SIZE'` environment variable to a value greater than `4` (its current default value).
+For more information, see the [libuv threadpool documentation][].

 [`--openssl-config`]: #cli_openssl_config_file
 [Buffer]: buffer.html#buffer_buffer
 [Chrome Debugging Protocol]: https://chromedevtools.github.io/debugger-protocol-viewer